Amtrak Cascades: Pandemic cuts and restoration

 In March 2020, Amtrak Cascades service north of Seattle was suspended indefinitely after all non-essential travel across the Canada–United States border was restricted in response to the COVID-19 pandemic.
 Amtrak crews ran practice trips between Seattle and Vancouver, British Columbia, in February 2022, and service between those two cities resumed on September 26, 2022.
 The round trip between Portland and Vancouver resumed on March 7, 2023, restoring the second Seattle–Vancouver trip that existed prior to the COVID-19 pandemic.
 Seattle–Portland service expanded to six round trips on December 11, 2023, adding the two additional round trips between Seattle and Portland originally intended to start in 2017.

-In 2025, the completion of a new customs inspection area at Vancouver's Pacific Central Station will allow Cascades trains to eliminate a secondary inspection stop in Blaine that is performed by U.S. Customs and Border Protection officers.
-The modified customs procedure is expected to save 10 minutes on southbound trips.
+A new customs inspection area at Vancouver's Pacific Central Station with a border preclearance facility was completed in June 2026.
+It allows Cascades trains to eliminate a secondary inspection stop in Blaine that was performed by U.S. Customs and Border Protection officers.
+It is North America's first passenger rail preclearance facility and is expected to save 15 minutes on southbound trips.
 A new maintenance facility at the Seattle Yard is scheduled to open in late 2026.